JoshKaufman/ursa/README.md

 ursa
 ====

-**NOTE: This package is no longer under active maintenance.
-If you would like to take ownership please contact [Medium's Open Sourcerer](mailto:opensource@medium.com).**
+**NOTE: This package was transfered from Medium to NodePrime on November 17, 2014.**

 --